 You can check the status of your application at any time through the Graduate Application Center.
 Most of our programs use a rolling admissions process and evaluate applications as soon as they are complete.
-Applications to the Elliott School of International Affairs and to some programs in other schools are reviewed collectively after the admission deadline.
+Applications to some programs are reviewed collectively after the admission deadline.
 Processing applications usually takes four to six weeks.

 Offers of admission are valid for the semester stated in the admission letter.
 Anyone wishing to postpone enrolling in graduate school must notify the appropriate admissions office, in writing, of this intent.
 The policies regarding deferment of attendance vary by school.